peterbarraud/trapcm/readme.md

 *__Also, important: If the exam folder doesn't exist, we create it__*

-6. After creating the QandA files, you'll need to create correct.choices files
+6. Open `MS Paint`
-1. Open `MS Paint`
+1. Open the folder containing the JPG files created by ilovepdf - `Step 2` above
-1. Open the folder contain the files created by ilovepdf - `Step 2` above
+1. Also, open the PDF - the JPG file numbers are the same as the page Nos. on the PDF
 1. Do the Make QandA file stuff

 ### How to create the correct choices file